 "Major change can happen when the right political forces align," Fitzgerald reiterated.
 She explored how health diplomacy might elicit political action toward readiness for microbial threats.
 Public health is inherently political, and health diplomacy involves finding ways to incentivize governments to achieve health goals.
 She said that a sophisticated health diplomacy and advocacy strategy will be needed to promote preparedness issues on political and financing agendas, she said.
 Although the United States remains the largest funder of global preparedness capacity, other countries could also fill leadership roles if they were engaged and if they had the support to do so.
 She suggested that philanthropists could also be agents of change, as demonstrated by global foundations that have leveraged philanthropic dollars to encourage others to act.
-For example, an initial \$540 million was raised for CEPI through a catalytic coalition lead by Norway and the Wellcome Trust.
+For example, an initial \$540 million was raised for CEPI through a catalytic coalition led by Norway and the Wellcome Trust.
 She also highlighted the potential to accelerate the pace of change through collective efforts driven by a unified coalition of entities working on preparedness.

 Fitzgerald described some priority changes for which a political strategy around outbreak preparedness could advocate.
-In a recent publication, global health scholars reviewed progress that has been made in areas of needed improvement that were identified by post-Ebola panels and commissions (Moon et al., 2017).
+In a recent publication, global health scholars reviewed progress that has been made in areas of needed improvement2 that were identified by post-Ebola panels and commissions (Moon et al., 2017).
 Significant improvement was found in only two areas: WHO's preparedness and response capacity had improved with the creation of the Health Emergencies Programme, and progress toward developing new vaccines had improved with the creation of CEPI.
 Although many countries had completed the Joint External Evaluation (JEE) process, few had costed the plan, and little financing was available for countries to implement the JEE recommendations.
 In most other areas, progress was incremental or very limited.
 Fitzgerald maintained that a political strategy should highlight this general lack of progress in broader global health and national security conversations.

 Fitzgerald was hopeful that investment in health diplomacy and advocacy would help break the cycle of panic and neglect in preparedness.
 Quoting Lawrence H. Summers, Charles W. Eliot Professor and president emeritus of Harvard University, Fitzgerald noted that pandemics and epidemics have the highest ratio of global seriousness to policy attention, but relative to their significance to humanity, no other issue receives less attention.
-To help shift this ratio, she suggested advocating for several
+To help shift this ratio, she suggested advocating for several specific improvements: leadership, coordinated planning efforts, and increased and sustained funding.
+Although WHO has improved capacity to manage outbreaks, she noted, it is not positioned to respond to a global crisis or pandemic.
+She suggested that to improve leadership, the United Nations (UN) Secretary-General needs a standing mechanism to prepare for and to coordinate across all areas of a pandemic response.
+A coordinated planning effort would involve an overarching global plan that articulates all of the needed areas for improvement and that regularly measures and tracks progress.
+Finally, Fitzgerald suggested that increased and sustained funding would support (1) the implementation of countries' JEE plans, (2) overall WHO operations and the WHO contingency fund for emergencies, and (3) research and development of new diagnostics.

-&lt;sup>1 For more information on CEPI investments, see https://cepi.net/news (accessed March 22, 2019).
+1 For more information on CEPI investments, see https://cepi.net/news (accessed March 22, 2019).

-&lt;sup>2 The eight areas of needed improvement were leadership and monitoring, financing, national health systems capacity, the role of WHO, the humanitarian aid system, research and development of health technologies, knowledge sharing, and trade and travel restrictions.
+2 The eight areas of needed improvement were leadership and monitoring, financing, national health systems capacity, the role of WHO, the humanitarian aid system, research and development of health technologies, knowledge sharing, and trade and travel restrictions.